zcysxy/edav-garden/src/site/notes/edav-garden.md

 # EDAV Garden

-> Visualization is a fundamentally human activity.
+> [!quote] Visualization is a fundamentally human activity.

 > [!garden] This site is a **[digital garden](https://github.com/MaggieAppleton/digital-gardeners)**[^1] for [**E**xploratory **D**ata **A**nalysis and **V**isualization](https://edav.info)